forrestbicker/CoarseGrainScripts/README.md

 ## Script B - Parameterizer

 ###### **B1.
 Description**
-Measures all bond lengths, angle measures, and dihedral angles between coarse grain beads.
+Measures all bonds, angles, and dihedrals between coarse grain beads.
 Can be configured to run computations in parallel on multiple CPUs.

 ###### **B2.
 Input Files**
-+ `topology`: Coarse grained topology file (MUST specify bond connections between CG beads, directly using output from script A recommended)
++ `topology`: Coarse grained topology file (MUST specify bond connections between CG beads, this is automatically garunteed when directly using output from script A)
 + `trajectory`: Coarse grained trajectory file

 ###### **B3.
 Input Parameters**

 ###### **B4.
 Output**
 + **measurement data** files: Outputs a dat file containing the measured length/angle for all bonds/angles/dihedrals in `amino_acid_molds` across every observed frame.
 Each file is named by joining the names of its component beads.